-Specific Type: Steel, Looping
+Specific Type: Custom Looping Coaster

 In the early 1980’s, Darien Lake Fun Country was about to become even more “Fun Country” when the park developed a deal with HUSS rides to become the US park to showcase HUSS’ new flat ride concepts such as their Troika model and their Ranger model.
 The park enjoyed moderate popularity, but lacked something every major park had, a roller coaster.
 Meanwhile, HUSS announced they had merged with Logan, Utah’s Arrow Dynamics Inc. in the early 1980’s for a very brief period of time.
 As soon as that piece of news was heard, the park contacted them for something sure to attract many… a looping coaster, but not just any looping coaster, a record breaking looping coaster.
 In late 1981, Viper was announced as the first coaster in the world with five inversions, a record it held until King's Island opened its six-inversion Vortex coaster from Arrow Dynamics.